Last updated August 15, 2019

-Ten days later, & this loss is still so incredibly unreal & unbelievable.
+No matter how much time has passed, this loss is still so incredibly unreal & unbelievable.
 There are so many reasons as to why this loss hurts so much personally.
 Nipsey Hussle's legacy will forever live on; his successful entrepreneurial strides, patient creative process, & complete embodiment of what dedication, loyalty, & hard work means will always be remembered.
-Here are six prolific entrepreneurial lessons that I've learned from Nipsey Hussle the Great.
+Here are six entrepreneurial lessons that I've learned from Nipsey Hussle the Great.

 Hussle Lesson #1: "Invest in some assets, as opposed to trickl[ing] off all [your] money on some liabilities, like diamonds [and] cars," Nipsey said in one of his earliest recorded interviews (from 2006 but published in 2013).
 There's absolutely nothing wrong with having nice things, but play your cards right & be smart about it.

 A few weeks before his untimely demise, Forbes wrote a detailed article about his real estate accomplishments.
 The same block that Nipsey used to hustle on is the same block that he bought back to create jobs for the people & circulate legit wealth for the city.

 In addition to rebuilding his block, Nipsey Hussle also has other business ventures.
 The Marathon Agency, Vector90, & Steve's Barbershop are just a few businesses that Nipsey co-founded.
 This man has upwards of 15+ businesses!

 Hussle Lesson #2: Know the value of your work & don't undersell yourself.
 YOU set the value/price of your product or service, so only YOU can determine how much something is worth.
 Just because there are competitors around you selling a similar product/service at a different price point than you doesn't mean anything.
 As long as you can properly position + execute your product or service, it is worth whatever price you give.